Staying safe from scams

 Social media scams

-There a few different types of social media scams, including phishing, which is when a scammer messages you pretending to be someone you know or a company you trust to get personal information or money from you.
+There are a few different types of social media scams, including phishing, which is when a scammer messages you pretending to be someone you know or a company you trust to get personal information or money from you.

 Other types of social media scams include fake advertisements and romance scams.